MuhtasimTanmoy/notebook/Books/Design Pattern - Elements of Reusable Object Oriented Software.md

 - The design patterns in this book are descriptions of communicating objects and classes that are customized to solve a general design problem in a particular context.

 - Class patterns deal with relationships between classes and their subclasses.
-These relationships are established through inheritance, so they are static— fixed at compile-time.
-Object patterns deal with object relationships, which can be changed at run-time and are more dynamic.
+These relationships are established through inheritance, so they are static, fixed at compile-time.
+- Object patterns deal with object relationships, which can be changed at run-time and are more dynamic.
-    - Creational class patterns defer some part of object creation to subclasses, while Cre- ational object patterns defer it to another object.
+    - Creational class patterns defer some part of object creation to subclasses, while Creational object patterns defer it to another object.
     - The Structural class patterns use inheritance to compose classes, while the Structural object patterns describe ways to assemble objects.
     - The Behavioral class patterns use inheritance to describe algorithms and flow of control, whereas the Behavioral object patterns describe how a group of objects cooperate to perform a task that no single object can carry out alone.